-- Movember at Duke Urology: Our team of residents spearheads Duke’s commitment to this important month in November both to raise men’s health awareness as well as raise substantial donations for the cause.
-We engage local businesses, bars, and restaurants and host many events including a Movember kickoff party, 5k fun run and chili cook-off with top local chefs, Duke basketball tailgate party and more.
+Our team of residents spearheads Duke’s commitment to this important month in November both to raise men’s health awareness as well as raise substantial donations for the cause.
+We engage local businesses, bars, and restaurants and host many events including a Movember kickoff party, 5k fun run and chili cook-off with top local chefs, Duke Basketball tailgate party and more.
 These are truly events that we look forward to every year!

-- Journal Club: In keeping with the importance of our excellent group dynamic, we made the decision to take our monthly journal club as another opportunity to strengthen relationships within the division.
-Each month, a different faculty member graciously welcomes us into his or her home for dinner and drinks and to discuss the current urologic literature.
-These events are a great chance for trainees and faculty to get to know each other outside of the hospital
+In keeping with the importance of our excellent group dynamic, we made the decision to take our monthly journal club as another opportunity to strengthen relationships within the division.
+Every other month, a different faculty member graciously welcomes us into his or her home for dinner and drinks and to discuss the current urologic literature.
+These events are a great chance for trainees and faculty to get to know each other outside of the hospital.

-- Pre-Interview Dinners: Our team of residents really look forward to getting to know our residency applicants during these events, as well as giving them a good taste of living in Durham.
-Typically hosted at a resident’s house, we take this opportunity to share some local NC barbecue, try some local libations, relax, and chat around a bonfire.
+Our team of residents really look forward to getting to know our residency applicants during these events, as well as giving them a good taste of living in Durham.
+Typically hosted at a resident’s house, we take this opportunity to share some local NC food and drink, relax, and chat around a bonfire.

-- Preminger Lake House Party: Every summer, our chairman and his wife, Drs.
+Every summer, our Chairman and his wife, Drs.
 Glenn and Jodi Preminger, invite the entire Division of Urology and their families to their beautiful lake house on Lake Gaston for a day of swimming, boating, and barbecuing together.
 Less like a “company picnic” and more like a family get-together, this is yet another example of how we value opportunities to get to know each other and form bonds that make us such a strong team.

 Life in Durham

 We think you’ll find everything you need for an enriching life and training experience in and around Durham, North Carolina — our home.
-It combines the best of a big city and a small town: the people are friendly, there’s plenty job opportunities and things to do, and it’s affordable.
-See what Durham has to offer.
+It combines the best of a big city and a small town: the people are friendly, there’s plenty of job opportunities and things to do, and it’s affordable.